What is Customer Education? Top Strategies for Building a Customer Education Program

-- A customer academy or university where customers complete certifications and courses.
+- A customer education academy where customers complete certifications and courses

-- A knowledge base of information such as training documentation, blogs, case studies, and podcasts.
+- A knowledge base with resources like training documentation, blogs, case studies, and podcasts

 Customer education is particularly helpful for: